top of page

 2016

-ParentCorps expanded to Corpus Christi, Texas and Detroit, Michigan as pilots designed to test the model’s adaptability in diverse settings beyond NYC.
+ParentCorps piloted programs in Corpus Christi, Texas and Detroit, Michigan to test the model’s adaptability in diverse settings beyond NYC.

 A pre-K child painting with an older child in a classroom.